Aeron/fish-functions/README.md

     dns CMD [NAME]

 Commands:
-    add          Adds common DNS servers to a network rm/remove    Removes common DNS servers from a network clean        Cleans all DNS servers of a network
+    list/ls      Lists current DNS servers of a network add          Adds common DNS servers to a network rm/remove    Removes common DNS servers from a network clean        Cleans all DNS servers of a network